-Summary of Significant Accounting Policies (continued) Non-operating Transfer of Assets Between Funds
+Summary of Significant Accounting Policies (continued)

+Non-operating Transfer of Assets Between Funds and Other Adjustments

 Non-operating transfers occur as a result of bond sale contributions related to new debt issues; transfers between the Housing Endowment Fund (Pool 1), the Housing Investment Fund (Pool 2), and the Housing Affordability Fund (Pool 3) to maintain the Pool 1 required balance, and periodic transfers from the bond funds of assets in excess of bond resolution requirements.
-In the appropriated fund this account is used to record the receipt of bond sale proceeds, debt service receipts from the State and disbursements to bond holders.
+In the appropriated fund this account is used to record the receipt of bond sale proceeds, debt service receipts from the State and disbursements to bond holders related to the appropriation-backed state bonds.